Build a classification decision tree#

 Accuracy of the DecisionTreeClassifier: 0.78

 Indeed, it is not a surprise.
-We saw earlier that a single feature will not be able to separate all three species.
+We saw earlier that a single feature is not able to separate all three species: it underfits.
 However, from the previous analysis we saw that by using both features we should be able to get fairly good results.

-In the next exercise, you will increase the size of the tree depth.
-You will get intuitions on how the space partitioning is repeated over time.
+In the next exercise, you will increase the tree depth to get an intuition on how such a parameter affects the space partitioning.